Category Archives: FSAI

 Manufacturers, wholesalers, distributors, caterers & retailers:

-Retailers are requested to remove the implicated batches from sale and display recall notices at point of sale.
+Retailers are requested to remove the implicated batch from sale and display a recall notice at point-of-sale.

 Consumers: